 Macronix had once started with memory chips as well.
 Now it is a very narrowly specialized company which basically produces a single microchip type.
 They are trying to diversify a bit, and gain access to another market segment, but this process is not going too well.

-Paradoxically, the company whose clients include Nintendo, Amazon, Nikon, and Panasonic; the company with the revenue of USD 1.2 billion, 4,000 employees and 7,600 patents is currently struggling to survive.
+Paradoxically, the company whose clients include Nintendo, Amazon, Nikon, and Panasonic; the company with the revenue of $1.2 billion US, 4,000 employees and 7,600 patents, is currently struggling to survive.

 The vulnerability of these Taiwanese corporations comes from the fact that their products are just too narrowly specialized.
 They take up a lion’s share in their segment but this segment is becoming increasingly narrower due to the appearance of alternative technologies.
 This feature of individual corporations can be extrapolated to the entire economy of the Silicon Island, in which microelectronics occupies the lion's share.
 In a certain sense, the Taiwanese are now hostages of their own success, which lies in the fact that they were able to integrate into the global industry by supplying chips for it.
 However, it is this narrow specialization that makes Taiwan quite vulnerable.